Make the most of winter break with these kid-friendly activities

 CHECK OUT THE LIBRARY

-Maine’s libraries offer lots of things online, including story times or prerecorded lessons and craft workshop.
+Maine’s libraries offer lots of things online, including story times or pre-recorded lessons and craft workshop.
 So it’s a good idea to check out what local libraries are offering.
-The Maine State Library is continuing its Science Online Series through school vacation week, at 3:30 p.m.
-Wednesdays.
-Each program on the library’s Facebook page lasts 15-30 minutes and features Maine State Library STEM librarian Christina Dorman leading kids through a project.
+The Maine State Library is continuing its Science Online Series through school vacation week, at 3:30 p.m. on Wednesdays.
+Each program on the library’s Facebook page lasts 15- 30 minutes and features Maine State Library STEM librarian Christina Dorman leading kids through a project.
 This month’s theme is gifts, so on Dec.
-23, the project is to make a “mug cake” and on Dec.
-30, it’s party poppers.
-For more information on the series and a list of materials needed for upcoming creations, go to the Maine State Library’s Facebook page.
+23 the project is to make a “mug cake” and on Dec.
+30 it’s party poppers.
+For more information on the series and a list of materials need for upcoming creations, go to the Maine State Library’s Facebook page.

 WINTER PLAYGROUND

 Pineland Farms in New Gloucester can help you discover a new winter sport – snowy disc golf.
-Pineland has its two disc golf courses open year round, even in snow.
+Pineland has its two disc golf courses open all year round, even in snow.
 You can play a round for $5 and rent a disc for $1.
-One course is more than 7,100-feet long, while the other is more than 4,100-feet long.
-Pineland is also open for two-hour farm visits during school vacation week.
+One course is more than 7,100 feet long, while the other is more than 4,100 feet long.
+Pineland is also open for two-hour farm visits school vacation week.
 These include a map and self-guided tour that allows people to visit all the barnyard animals, including chickens, goats, sheep, pigs and fowl.
 The price is $5 a person and free for kids 2 and under.

 FAMILY CONCERT